Avaiga/taipy-doc/docs/knowledge_base/demos/face_recognition.md

 # The Face Recognition Demo
 ## Real-time Face Detection
-Our Face Recognition demo provides real-time face detection capabilities, thanks to the robust OpenCV library.
+Our Face Recognition demo provides real-time face detection capabilities thanks to the robust OpenCV library.
 Through Taipy's user-friendly GUI component, users can activate their webcam to capture video.
 The system subsequently processes this video stream, promptly identifying and outlining faces as they appear.
 This feature is highly valuable for numerous applications, such